ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

   related Faults.

-: Conversely, a causal fault condition is a contributing action that influences the outcome of the incident or event but is not the Probable Root Cause.
+: Conversely, a causal fault condition is a contributing action that influences the outcome of the incident or event, but is not the Probable Root Cause.

 # Sample Use Cases